bpanda130/DataGenerator/README.md

 # Introduction
-PSTD BulkData Generator is a open-source  standalone tool to generate mock Test data in form of csv, json and xml format which can be used for any Mock Service, Performance Testing etc. It required input parameter as json schema file where required structure is defined with data type, number of records and required format.
+PSTD BulkData Generator is a open-source  standalone tool to generate mock Test data in form of csv,  and xml format which can be used for any Mock Service, Performance Testing etc. It required input parameter as  schema file where required structure is defined with data type, number of records and required format.

 It's a cross-platform stand-alone executable tool can be used in Windows, Linux and Mac operating system.